informatica-unica/lip/expr/boolexpr/README.md

 The last production parses an expression surrounded by parentheses.

-## Task 1: fix the bug
+## Task 1: Fix the parser bug

-There is a bug in the parser rules of [parser.mly](lib/parser.mly).
+There is a bug in the parser rules of the file [parser.mly](lib/parser.mly).
 But luckily Menhir is able to detect and report it when we build the project.
 To see where the bug is, run the following command from the `boolexpr` directory:

 ```
 dune build
 ```

-You should see an error.
 Can you understand the error message and fix the bug?

+---

 ## Lexer